drewsteels/front-end-projects/README.md

 # A repository with tutorial projects

-# Languages and there frameworks
+# Languages and their frameworks
  HTML5

  CSS3

  JAVASCRIPT